Martin St. Louis's Success and Achievements in Timeline

 A closer look at the biggest achievements of Martin St. Louis.
 Awards, milestones, and records that define success.

 Martin St. Louis is a Canadian professional ice hockey coach and former player, currently the head coach of the Montreal Canadiens.
-Undrafted, he played 1,134 NHL games, amassing 391 goals and 1,033 points, primarily with the Tampa Bay Lightning.
-He won the Stanley Cup with Tampa Bay in 2004.
-St. Louis also played in Switzerland before retiring from the NHL in 2015 with the New York Rangers.
-Inducted into the Hockey Hall of Fame in 2018, he's celebrated as one of the best undrafted players ever.
-The Lightning retired his number 26 jersey in 2017.
+Undrafted, he played 1,134 NHL games, amassing 1,033 points, primarily with the Tampa Bay Lightning, where he won the Stanley Cup in 2004.
+He also played for Calgary and the New York Rangers, and briefly in Switzerland.
+St. Louis, considered one of the best undrafted NHL players ever, was inducted into the Hockey Hall of Fame in 2018.
+His #26 jersey was retired by the Lightning in 2017.

-In 2004, Martin St. Louis was the first player since Wayne Gretzky in 1986-87 to win the Art Ross Trophy, the Hart Trophy and the Stanley Cup in the same season.
+St. Louis became the first player to win the Art Ross Trophy, Hart Trophy, and Stanley Cup in the same season since Wayne Gretzky in 1986-87.

 1995: ECAC Player of the Year

-In 1995, St. Louis was named the ECAC Player of the Year and earned NCAA all-American honors for the first time.
+In 1995, St. Louis was named the ECAC Player of the Year while playing college hockey for the Vermont Catamounts.

-In 1996, St. Louis was named an all-star at the NCAA Division I Men's Ice Hockey Tournament and scored the winning goal against Lake Superior State.
+In 1996, St. Louis was named an all-star at the NCAA Division I Men's Ice Hockey Tournament and scored the winning goal to reach the Frozen Four.

-In 1997, St. Louis earned NCAA all-American honors for the third consecutive season.
+Between 1995 and 1997, St. Louis earned National Collegiate Athletic Association (NCAA) all-American honors for three consecutive seasons.

 2002: Breakout Season

-In the 2002-03 season, St. Louis had a breakout season finishing fourth in team scoring with 70 points.
+In the 2002-03 season, St. Louis had a breakout season, finishing fourth in team scoring with 70 points and tying for the team lead with 33 goals and 37 assists.

 On February 17, 2004, St. Louis scored his 100th career goal against the Philadelphia Flyers.

 In 2004, Martin St. Louis joined Team Canada for the first time, appearing at the World Cup of Hockey.
-He led Canada to a 2–1 victory over the United States and won the tournament.
+He led Canada to victory over the United States in the opening game, and Canada ultimately won the tournament.

-In 2004, Martin St. Louis won the Stanley Cup championship with the Tampa Bay Lightning.
+In 2004, Martin St. Louis was a member of the Tampa Bay Lightning's Stanley Cup championship team.

-The 2006-07 season was St. Louis' greatest offensive year as he topped the 100-point plateau for the first time.
+In the 2006-07 season, St. Louis had his greatest offensive year, topping the 100-point plateau for the first time.

 On February 9, 2007, St. Louis played in his 500th career game against the New York Rangers.

-2007: Inducted into University of Vermont Athletics Hall of Fame
+2007: University of Vermont Hall of Fame Induction

-In 2007, the University of Vermont inducted St. Louis into its athletics Hall of Fame.
+In 2007, the University of Vermont inducted Martin St. Louis into its athletics Hall of Fame.

 On March 19, 2008, St. Louis scored his 500th career point with a goal against the Buffalo Sabres.

-In the 2009-10 season, St. Louis was voted the recipient of the Lady Byng Memorial Trophy as the NHL's most gentlemanly player.
+In 2009-10, St. Louis was voted the recipient of the Lady Byng Memorial Trophy as the NHL's most gentlemanly player.

 2010: Second Lady Byng Trophy

-In 2010, Martin St. Louis achieved significant milestones, including winning the Lady Byng Trophy for the second time.
-He made his sixth All-Star Game appearance, was named to the second All-Star team for the third time, and finished second in league scoring with 99 points.
+In 2010, Martin St. Louis achieved several milestones.
+He won the Lady Byng Trophy for the second time, made his sixth All-Star Game appearance, was named to the second All-Star team for the third time, and finished second in league scoring with 99 points.
 He was also a finalist for the Hart Memorial Trophy.

-In 2012, St. Louis was presented with the University of Vermont's Alumni Achievement Award.
+In 2012, Martin St. Louis was presented with the University of Vermont's Alumni Achievement Award.

-In 2012, during the lockout-shortened 2012–13 season, St. Louis led the NHL with 43 assists and 60 points, earning him his second Art Ross Trophy as the league's leading scorer.
-He was also named a second team All-Star.
+In 2012, during the lockout-shortened 2012–13 season, Martin St. Louis led the NHL with 43 assists and 60 points, winning his second Art Ross Trophy.
+He was also named a second team All-Star and won his third Lady Byng Trophy.

 2012: Led NHL in Assists

-On November 19, 2013, Martin St. Louis played his 1,000th NHL game against the Los Angeles Kings.
-He is the 286th player in NHL history to reach this milestone and recorded an assist in the game.
+On November 19, 2013, Martin St. Louis played his 1,000th NHL game against the Los Angeles Kings, recording an assist.
+He became the 286th player in NHL history to reach the milestone and only the 16th undrafted player since 1969.

 In 2013, at age 37, St. Louis won his second Art Ross Trophy, becoming the oldest player to ever lead the NHL in scoring.